mbrukman/a-conceptual-overview-of-asyncio/readme.md

 In more technical terms, the event-loop contains a queue of Tasks to be run.
 Some Tasks are added directly by you, and some indirectly by asyncio.
 The event-loop pops a Task from the queue and invokes it (or gives it control), similar to a context-switch or calling a function.
 That Task then runs.
 Once it pauses or completes, it returns control to the event-loop.
 The event-loop then pops and invokes the next Task in its' queue.
 This process repeats indefinitely.
 Even if the queue is empty, the event-loop continues to cycle (somewhat aimlessly).

 Effective overall execution relies on Tasks sharing well.
-A greedy task could hog control and leave the other tasks to starve rendering the event-loop rather useless.
+A greedy task could hog control and leave the other tasks to starve rendering the overall event-loop approach rather useless.

 ```python
 import asyncio